Skip to Main Content

 The 1-Star Accreditation and What It Places in Context

-Ichu holds a 1-Star Accreditation from the World of Fine Wine & Lifestyle Awards, a credential that positions it within a tier of recognised venues rather than the broader mass of unaccredited operations across the city.
-In a market where Michelin coverage tends to cluster around the formats the guide has historically rewarded most consistently — Cantonese roasting and dim sum at one end, French tasting menus at the other — independent accreditation from a wine-focused body signals something specific: that the kitchen is operating at a level serious enough to be benchmarked against a global peer set, and that the wine and beverage program is considered part of the experience rather than an afterthought.
+Ichu is recognised by the World of Fine Wine & Lifestyle Awards, a credential that positions it within a tier of recognised venues rather than the broader mass of unaccredited operations across the city.
+In a market where Michelin coverage tends to cluster around the formats the guide has historically rewarded most consistently, Cantonese roasting and dim sum at one end, French tasting menus at the other, independent accreditation from a wine-focused body signals something specific: that the kitchen is operating at a level serious enough to be benchmarked against a global comparable set, and that the wine and beverage program is considered part of the experience rather than an afterthought.

 That matters for Peruvian cooking in particular, because the cuisine has a strong native drink tradition in pisco-based cocktails and chicha, but pairing it formally with wine requires the same kind of bridging work that Latin American restaurants internationally have been doing with increasing sophistication.
 Venues like Aponiente in El Puerto de Santa María have pushed the boundaries of what non-obvious pairings can achieve; closer to Ichu's register, Latin American independents at the serious end of major global markets have found that a well-considered beverage program becomes a differentiator when the cuisine itself is already distinctive.
 The accreditation suggests Ichu is operating within that more considered bracket.